Elementary School Programs

-In this program, students will increase their awareness and understanding of the dangers of the Internet and learn how to be responsible "digital citizens."
-Students demonstrate their Internet safety knowledge by "creating" a handout for younger students that teachers valuable information, such as "Safe Places to Click" and "Things You Should Not Share."
-Through discussion about their own Internet use, students will discover how to handle messages or incidents online that make them uncomfortable, angry or confused.
-In the small-group activity "Keep Your Keys", students will see how important it is to keep personal information, such as passwords and pictures, private.
+In this program, students will increase their awareness and understanding of the possible dangers of the Internet and learn how to be responsible "digital citizens."
+Students will assess their own online behavior through a group activity, and then discuss their own Internet use to discover how to handle messages or incidents online that make them uncomfortable, angry, or confused.
+In a small-group activity, students will see how important it is to keep personal information, such as passwords and pictures, private.
 Resources to assist students with problems online, in school, and at home, are identified.

 Note for all programs: Program content and activities can vary depending on the available time period.
 Other topics are available upon request.

 All programs encourage students to recognize their right to be safe and to share concerns or incidents of abuse with a trusted adult.
 Additionally, a trained and certified PA Sexual Assault Counselor conducts all programs.

 Child Safety programs consist of one (1) session per classroom.
 For each grade level, please allot the following times: